KMulji/Database_Project/README.md

+# About
+Used the starter project for Clark's Databases course (CSCI 220) and created the inventory management system.

 # Django Examples

 A starter project for Clark's Databases course (CSCI 220).
 This project includes a web server and database.